OSPanel/nginx/README.md

-This repository provides a Nginx x64 build for Windows.
-It is inspired by “https://github.com/myfreeer/nginx-build-msys2” and includes necessary adjustments for automated builds via GitHub Actions.
+This repository provides an x64 Nginx build for Windows.
+It is inspired by [myfreeer/nginx-build-msys2](https://github.com/myfreeer/nginx-build-msys2) and includes necessary adjustments for automated builds via GitHub Actions.

 Highlights: